 Welcome to Markdale

-The charming village of Markdale offers families of the area unique retail shops, heritage churches, and festivities throughout the year.
-Markdale is very close to amazing recreation.
-Just a short drive away is the Beaver Valley Ski Club, & the Beaver Valley Nordic Ski Club to enjoy great skiing in the winter months.
-Another great Markdale also boasts the Markdale Golf and Curling Club and the CP Rail Trail to take advantage of in the warmer seasons.
-No matter what season it is, Markdale is a great place for outdoor recreation.
-Markdale is also home to Chapman’s Ice Cream!
+Welcome to the charming village of Markdale!
+It’s very close to amazing recreation including the Beaver Valley Ski Club, & the Beaver Valley Nordic Ski Club to enjoy great skiing in the winter months and the Markdale Golf and Curling Club, and the CP Rail Trail to take advantage of in the warmer seasons.

 Markdale is the home of Chapman’s Ice Cream.
 The company was started in 1973 by Penny and Dave Chapman.
 Tragically in 2009, the Chapman’s factory caught fire and burned down.
 The company made sure its employees and the community were taken care of during this hardship and re-opened bigger, better, and tastier than ever!

 A yearly tradition is the Markdale Fall Fair.
 At over 150 years old, this fall fair is beloved by all in the area.
 There is a variety of activities including a 4-H show, horse pulls, a light and pleasure horse show, classic car show, tractor, and ATV pulls as well as lots of competition showcases to enter including baking, flowers, and crafts, photography, and more.